gui10l1/e-learning-api/README.md

 # Installation

-To install this API you need to run `yarn` to install all the dependencies and then run `yarn dev` to start de developement server.
+For this API you need to run `yarn` to install all the dependencies, and then run `yarn dev` to start the development server.

 # API informations